-- (a) In the absence of a written agreement entered into between the UFS and the student, which attests to the contrary being true, ownership of intellectual property that has been developed by a student in the course of and/or in connection with her/his studies at the UFS, will in all respects vest in the UFS. - (b) No action mentioned in Section 6 of the Copyright Act, 1978, nor any action claiming that any publication or part thereof constituted part of a research report in respect of which a qualification was awarded by the UFS, may be taken by the author, except with the relevant dean's prior written authorisation, and subject to recommendation by the academic head of department. - (c) In cases where research results can potentially be commercialised, the dean must grant written permission beforehand, subsequent to consultation with the designated Director: Research Commercialisation and with written notification to the Registrar, to record the said permission on the student's record.
+- (a) In the absence of a written agreement entered into between the UFS and the student, which attests to the contrary being true, ownership of intellectual property that has been developed by a student in the course of and/or in connection with her/his studies at the UFS, will in all respects vest in the UFS. - (b) No action mentioned in Section 6 of the Copyright Act, 1978, nor any action claiming that any publication or part thereof constituted part of a research report in respect of which a qualification was awarded by the UFS, may be taken by the

+(k)

+(c) In cases where research results can potentially be commercialised, the dean must grant written permission beforehand, subsequent to consultation with the designated Director: Research Commercialisation and with written notification to the Registrar, to record the said permission on the student's record.